There is a lot written on websites about the Swans Trust, what we do and what the facts about us are. Take a look at some of the facts below.

 The Trust were allowed additional time to obtain their £50,000 investment as the other consortium members were Corporate bodies, there was also agreement that the Trust could have a Director for their investment and also be allowed to invest a further £50,000, which would entitle them to a further seat on the newly formed Board of Directors.
 The Trust Board agreed that Leigh Dineen would become the Supporter Director, and would form part of a Management team, along with other investors, to run the Club as a Committee.

 The Supporters Trust were paramount in ensuring that the Consortium became a reality, something which is not universally appreciated by fans and investors alike.
-The current Club Board and current Shareholders, apart from Leigh Dineen who became our Supporter Director, were not involved at the outset but became involved as the months progressed.
-We are firmly of the belief that as long as there is a Swansea City Football Club there will be a Supporters Trust, a body that will remain a Shareholder long after other current Shareholders.
+The Club Board and Shareholders, apart from Leigh Dineen who became our Supporter Director, who took the Swans into the Premier League, were not involved at the outset but became involved as the months progressed.
+We are firmly of the belief that as long as there is a Swansea City Football Club there will be a Supporters Trust, a body that will strive to retain an active involvement in the Club long after other original Shareholders.

 If you are interested in learning more about the history of the trust and the work we have done over the last 12 years then we recommend that you purchase a copy of “From Graveyard to Ambition: The Official History of the Swansea City Supporters Trust”, which gives an in-depth account of the amazing rise of the trust and the crucial role it still plays to this day for Swansea City football club.